ckeditor/ckeditor5/docs/framework/guides/contributing/git-commit-message-convention.md

 Optional description.

-NOTE: Special note to be marked in the changelog.

 BREAKING CHANGE: If any breaking changes were done, they need to be listed here.
 BREAKING CHANGE: Another breaking change if needed.
 Closes #ZZZ.
 ```